Best Paraphrase Tool: Rewrite with AI

 How AI Paraphrasing Actually Works Behind the Scenes

 Most people don't realize that modern ai paraphrasing tools aren't just running a thesaurus on your sentences.
-They're using the same technology that powers ChatGPT and similar AI systems - large language models trained on billions of text examples.
+They're using the same large language model architecture that powers today's most capable AI systems — trained on trillions of text examples across dozens of languages and domains.
+By 2026, the models powering the best paraphrasers have been fine-tuned specifically on writing feedback, making them far more reliable than the general-purpose tools from two years ago.

 When you feed a sentence into a good paraphraser, here's what happens: The AI breaks down your text into concepts and relationships, not just individual words.
 It understands that "the cat sat on the mat" and "a feline rested on the rug" carry the same meaning even though every single word changed.